dougeby/IntuneDocs/intune-user-help/install-apps-cpapp-windows.md

 ## Required apps

-Your organisation may choose to deploy some apps directly to your device and mark them as Required.
+Your organisation may choose to deploy some apps directly to your device and mark them as required.
 These apps will automatically be installed for you without intervention.

 ## Request an app for work or school
 If there's an app you need, but don't see in Company Portal, request it.
 Find contact details for your **Helpdesk** in the Company Portal app, on the help & support page.
 You'll find the same contact information on the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).